MrWhiteNerdy/gatsby-starter-netlify-cms/src/pages/blog/2020-03-11-feelin-good-from-your-workout.md

   - confidence
   - chemical
   - spiritual
+  - motivation
+  - keep going
+  - you got this
 ---
 Each day comes with new challenges, new thoughts, new expectations and limitations.
 Be kind on yourself when you are not able to follow-through with your own goals or expectations...be kind enough to not expect perfection.
 Be _SO_ kind to yourself that you allow yourself to fail and then _get back up_.
 That part is crucial.
 Do not stay down.